Airbnb Metrics Every Host Should Track

 For example, if your rental was booked for 20 nights out of a 30-day month, then your occupancy rate for that month was 67%.
 If your rental was closed for maintenance for 5 days, there were only 25 available nights.
 That brings your occupancy rate to 83%.

-Occupancy rate is a key metric that determines the cash flow and can be used to adjust and compare prices.
-If your listing’s occupancy rates are too high compared to similar properties in your area, it might indicate that your prices are too low.
+The occupancy rate is a key metric that determines cash flow and can be used to adjust and compare prices.
+If your listing’s occupancy rates are too high compared to those of similar properties in your area, it may indicate that your prices are too low.

 Average daily rate

 This metric indicates what guests are paying for a specific period in your short-term rental property.
-It can tell you about your earnings potential and is useful for identifying seasonal trends.
+It can help you understand your earnings potential and identify seasonal trends.

 Average length of stay

 This metric shows how many nights one guest stayed at your place.
-You can calculate it if you divide the total number of booked nights for the month by the total number of bookings.
+You can calculate it by dividing the total number of booked nights for the month by the total number of bookings.
 The average length of stay may be influenced by how welcoming and comfy your rental feels to your guests.
 That’s why it’s important to go the extra mile to provide your guests with popular amenities.

 RevPAR